devops329/devops/instruction/grafanaMetrics/grafanaMetrics.md

 }
 ```

+### Open Telemetry settings

 The following tables describe the common units and data types that OTel supports.
 You can use these to describe the meaning of different metrics.

+#### Metric units

+Units specify the measure of the metric.
+This impacts the labels and operations that are available for the metric.

 | Unit | Meaning      | Characteristics              |
 | ---- | ------------ | ---------------------------- |